 wry (adjective) /raɪ/ LISTEN

-If we are talking about a facial expression, wry means the expression makes the features temporarily contorted or twisted, often as a sign of displeasure or distaste.
+If we are talking about a facial expression, wry means the expression that makes the features temporarily contorted or twisted, often as a sign of displeasure or distaste.
 It can also mean that something is twisted abnormally, crooked, or turned to one side.
 When we are talking about words or thoughts, wry means ‘wrong or unsuitable.’
 More recently, and now most commonly, wry has come to mean ‘drily humorous or ironic’ or ‘expressing dry humor or irony.’

 - James tasted the medicine and pulled a wry face.